opensesamemedia/syncstage-docs/docs/android/quickstart.md

-???+ warning

-    SyncStage SDK for Android is currently available only in PREVIEW-ONLY mode, which means it is not yet recommended for production usage.
 ## Before you begin

 Before you start developing your application with the SyncStage SDK, you need to opt-in to Early Access Developer program and get your SyncStage SDK secrets.
 Once you have opted-in we will contact you to provide you with your SDK secrets.